charliecash310/Threat-Hunt-Event-Assistance/Threat Hunt Assistance.md

 - First table I checked to start this hunt was `DeviceFileEvents.`

-- The keyword "support" also allowed me to find this suspicious filename, `Support_701.txt` that was unusual as I was going through the logs but it allowed me to find the suspicious machine.
+- The keyword `support` also allowed me to find this suspicious filename, `Support_701.txt` that was unusual as I was going through the logs but it allowed me to find the suspicious machine.
 I kept focus as it was mentioned at starting point several machines were found to share the same types of files - similar executables, naming patterns, and other traits -

 <img width="704" height="217" alt="image" src="https://github.com/user-attachments/assets/ff72c95f-5ce7-43fa-b020-ff28861dc1ae" />